Darya7335/covert_channels/README.md

-# Laboratory works on the course covert channels
+# Laboratory works on the course "Covert Channels Protection"

+##Laboratory work No. 1.
+"Ways to build Covert Channelss."